Multnomah Athletic Club's Mission:

 An Overview of MAC Archives

-In 2011, the club established an archival program to organize the historical holdings, provide support for various history projects, develop changing exhibits with historical content, and build the collections.
+In 2011, the club established an archival program to organize the historical holdings, provide support for various history projects, develop changing displays with historical content, and build the collections.

-The MAC archives includes paper records, club publications, photographs in various formats, and an extensive collection of three-dimensional artifacts, including medals, trophies, team sportswear, and other memorabilia covering the period 1891 to the present.
+The MAC Archives include paper records, club publications, photographs in various formats, and an extensive collection of three-dimensional artifacts, including medals, trophies, team sportswear, and other memorabilia covering the period 1891 to the present.

-For the years beginning in 1901, the archives holds more extensive documentation of club activities, particularly Board of Directors meeting minutes and, with some gaps in early years of the Chat and Bulletin, a bound set of the club's publications: The Winged M Chat (February 1907 to January 1908), The Winged M Bulletin (weekly, 1915 to 1938), and the monthly magazine The Winged M (1938 to the present).
-Photographic resources are extensive but are for the most part undocumented and undated.
-An exception is the collection of early team photographs (1891-1910).
-Good photographic documentation exists of the demolition and construction work for the various building phases of the current facility.
-Much better documented is the extensive collection of slides and negatives housed in the Communications Department, which is well described and indexed in a textual computer database.
-The Communications Department collection is strongest for later years but includes many copy photographs of early images that were made for use in publications and exhibits.
+For the years beginning in 1901, the Archives holds more extensive documentation of club activities, particularly Board of Directors meeting minutes and, with some gaps in early years of the Chat and Bulletin, a bound set of the club's publications: The Winged M Chat (February 1907 to January 1908), The Winged M Bulletin (weekly, 1915 to 1938), and the monthly magazine The Winged M (1938 to the present).

-Additional archival resources are located in the collections of the Oregon Historical Society, notably, a nearly complete set of The Winged M, nineteen scrapbooks (including rare materials from the 1890s), Morris Whitehouse's architectural files for the design of the 1915 clubhouse and the 1925 stadium, some photographic materials, and a few items in the museum collection.
+Additional archival resources are located in the collections of the Oregon Historical Society, notably: a nearly complete set of The Winged M, nineteen scrapbooks (including rare materials from the 1890s), Morris Whitehouse's architectural files for the design of the 1910 clubhouse and the 1925 stadium, some photographic materials, and a few items in the museum collection.
 The Multnomah County Library holds some early publications.

 Access to Club Archives